Pipeline: Beer

 Bars in the Veltins-Arena, a major football ground in Gelsenkirchen, Germany, are interconnected by a 5 km beer pipeline.
 In Randers city in Denmark, the so-called Thor Beer pipeline was operated.
 Originally, copper pipes ran directly from the brewery, but when the brewery moved out of the city in the 1990s, Thor Beer replaced it with a giant tank.

 A three-kilometre beer pipeline was completed in Bruges, Belgium in September 2016 to reduce truck traffic on the city streets.

 Brine

 The village of Hallstatt in Austria, which is known for its long history of salt mining, claims to contain "the oldest industrial pipeline in the world", dating back to 1595.
 It was constructed from 13,000 hollowed-out tree trunks to transport brine 40 km from Hallstatt to Ebensee.

 Milk

 Between 1978 and 1994, a 15 km milk pipeline ran between the Dutch island of Ameland and Holwerd on the mainland, of which 8 km was beneath the Wadden Sea.
 Every day, 30,000 litres of milk produced on the island were transported to be processed on the mainland.
-In 1994, the pipeline was abandoned.
+In 1994, the pipeline was abandoned due to high cleaning costs and the cheaper new ferry (which could carry milk trucks).